 The Mark Foundation for Cancer Research funds research in memory of personalized medicine pioneer Dr. Waun Ki Hong

 The Mark Foundation has awarded a three-year $6 million grant to support a new phase of discovery for a team of investigators developing, optimizing and integrating targeted therapies and immunotherapies to improve outcomes for patients with the most common and hardest to treat lung cancers.
 The team originally launched its collaborative effort in 2015 as a Stand Up to Cancer (SU2C)/American Cancer Society (ACS) dream team.
-Principal investigators Jedd Wolchok, MD, PhD of Memorial Sloan Kettering Cancer Center, Alice Shaw, MD, PhD of Massachusetts General Hospital and Pasi Jänne, MD, PhD of Dana-Farber Cancer Institute will lead the team in new research that builds upon the substantial success the team has already achieved.
+Principal investigators Jedd Wolchok, MD, PhD of Memorial Sloan Kettering Cancer Center, Justin Gainor, MD of Massachusetts General Hospital and Pasi Jänne, MD, PhD of Dana-Farber Cancer Institute will lead the team in new research that builds upon the substantial success the team has already achieved.

 A deeper understanding of KRAS mutations and the drugs that target these tumor drivers